 We use Virtual Reality (VR) technology to illustrate to people what an improvement may look like near and what it will be like.
 The setup is simple and it helps the general public understand something they may not otherwise be able to visualize on traditional paper concept drawings or preliminary plans.

 Virtual reality is changing how we involve stakeholders in the public engagement process.
 By providing a high-resolution 3D model of a proposed design, VR technology allows stakeholders to experience proposed project outcomes before construction begins.
 This often results in stronger public support and project engagement.

-Farmers markets, community festivals, and other public events are a low pressure, informal environment that’s ideal for connecting with community members.
+Farmers’ markets, community festivals, and other public events are low-pressure, informal environments ideal for connecting with community members.
 By piggybacking onto an existing event, we’re often able to gain a great deal of insight and receive feedback from people who may not have participated otherwise.

 Keeping your community up-to-date with construction progress keeps the dialog going beyond initial public engagement efforts and provides a high level of transparency.
 Webcams and drone photography can be beneficial to detail progress online.